 in Japan.
 It is the autumn equivalent of "hanami", or

-cherry blossoms viewing, in spring.
-During the months
+blossoms viewing, in spring.
+During the months of

-transformed into a carpet of gold, oranges and reds.
+into a carpet of gold, oranges and reds.
+Mountains

-Mountains cloaked in deciduous forest and serene Zen
+cloaked in deciduous forest and serene Zen landscape

-opportunities.
-You will be seeing Japan when its maple
+will be seeing Japan when its maple trees, mountain

-trees, mountain ash, gingko, cherry, larch and other
+gingko, cherry, larch and other deciduous trees are

 See how impressive mother nature is at Hakone and Mt.
 Fuji.
 Stay at a ryokan (traditional inn), where you can unwind in the hot springs (onsen) and dine on gourmet kaiseki cuisine.
 Visit the dramatic Black Crow Castle (Matsumoto Castle) en route to Takayama, located amongst the Japanese Alps.
 Due to their remote location, these places are beautifully preserved and developed their own culture that is unique from the rest of Japan.
 Visit the charming village of Shirakawa-go and understand what gassho-zukuri architectural style is.
 You'll also have a chance to visit the beautiful, but often overlooked by Western tourists, city of Kanazawa.
 Here, you'll visit the Kenrokuen Garden (one of Japan's top three gardens) and see what six attributes make a perfect landscape.

 Visit Osaka and Nara as well as the ancient city of Kyoto, where you will have exclusive access to the city's gardens, temples, shrines and specialty shops.
-You'll also get the opportunity to experience a green tea ceremony, watch a kimono fashion show, and stroll the beautiful Arashiyama, the outskirt of Kyoto, famous for its beautiful autumn leaves.
+You'll also get the opportunity to experience a traditional green tea ceremony hosted by an apprentice geisha (maiko) , watch a kimono fashion show, and stroll the beautiful Arashiyama, the outskirt of Kyoto, famous for its beautiful autumn leaves.

 This itinerary is designed for you to see both the modern, innovative as well as the traditional, unspoiled Japan while taking advantage of the season to enjoy nature's gorgeous fall foliage.